-Racing returns to Martinsville March 25 for the STP 500 and tickets to the race are available now at the lowest price of the season.
-Prices will increase on December 14.
+Racing returns to Martinsville March 25 for the STP 500 and tickets to the race are on sale now.

 “I don’t think I have ever been as excited to head into a new year as I am for 2018,” Campbell said.
 “NASCAR as a whole, and Martinsville Speedway in particular, are riding a tremendous wave of momentum.”